emanueleusai/ML4SCI-1/LunarAlbedoChallenge/README.md

 An example notebook is provided.
 This serves as an introduction to the problem and provides a trivial solution.
 The method given in the notebook can be improved upon significantly.
 Final entries will be scored using the combined mean-squared error of all elemental predictions in the withheld region.

 BE SURE NOT TO TRAIN OR TEST ON THE WITHHELD REGION!
-This will significantly decrease the performance when the actual data from the withheld region is used for evaluation.
+There is data in this region, but all values are zero.
+Using this data will significantly decrease the performance when the actual data from the withheld region is used for evaluation.